 Many of us spend time trying to make healthy choices for ourselves and our families, selecting what we think are wholesome nutritious foods.
 On top of incorporating regular jogs, bike rides and other physical activities into your lifestyle, your diet plays a big role in truly becoming healthy.

 We can spot the differences between healthy and unhealthy foods thanks to the following characteristics:

 While most of us are aware of these common differences between healthy vs unhealthy food groups – such as broccoli and pizza – other consumables aren’t as clear.

-Unfortunately, many snacks that are marketed as ‘healthy’ actually contain hidden nasties that make them anything but.
+Unfortunately, many snacks that are marketed as ‘healthy’ actually contain hidden sugars and bad fats that make them anything but

-Today, we explore the seemingly healthy foods you may want to reconsider during your next grocery shop! (or check out our information on the Sugar-Free Diet).
+Vuly Play explores the seemingly healthy foods you may want to reconsider during your next grocery shop! (or check out our information on the Sugar-Free Diet).

 Below is a roundup of foods that may surprise you for not being entirely as healthy as you thought.
 This could be because they have lots of sugars, sodium or bad fats.